UK firms are tightening bosses' stock options - Fidelity executive

 "We want to make sure that the majority of organisations have moved and that we get an increasing number above our minimum of five years," said Rossi on the call, held to give an update on the progress of Fidelity's campaign.

 He noted that the changes "haven't come without some pain."
-Fidelity, which manages around 160 billion pounds in assets, voted against at least one proposal at 52 percent of AGMs so far in 2014, the first time it had voted against a majority of boards.
+Fidelity, which manages around 160 billion pounds in assets ($272.3 billion), voted against at least one proposal at 52 percent of AGMs so far in 2014, the first time it had voted against a majority of boards.

 (Editing by Sophie Walker)